j-ac/EmuText/README.md

 - The local web page EmuText.html

 ### Using Emu LiveText
 **The easiest way to begin with Emu LiveText is by downloading its latest release** found on the **right hand side of the github page**.
-That way you do not need Python installed to use the Emu LiveText, and you do not have to launch the program from the commandline.
+That way you do not need Python installed to use the Emu LiveText, and you do not have to launch the program from the command-line.
 More experienced users may prefer to clone the repository, if they do not care about the previous two conveniences.
 There is currently no Github Release for Linux, so Linux users must clone.

 #### Option 1: Using the Github Release (Windows Only)
 1. Download the Github Release (right hand side of the Github Page), and extract the contents.
 1. Download the [BizHawk](https://github.com/TASEmulators/BizHawk/releases) emulator.
-1. *Reccomended:* To launch all components simultaneously with a script, follow the short instructions in `Release-Windows-One-Click-Run-Example.bat` and skip steps 4 - 6.
+1. *Recommended:* To launch all components simultaneously with a script, follow the short instructions in `Release-Windows-One-Click-Run-Example.bat` and skip steps 4 - 6.
 1. Open your desired rom in Bizhawk, and run `BizHawk_text_dump.lua` found in `game_resources\GAME_TITLE` by drag-and-dropping it into the Bizhawk window.
 1. Launch EmuLiveText.exe and enter the directory to your game's resource folder eg `game_resources\Pokemon_Blue_JP`
 1. Open EmuText.html